razaa3245/finite-automata-validator/README.md

 - `README.md`: This file, providing an overview and instructions.
 - `LICENSE`: The project license.
 - `.gitignore`: Specifies files and directories to be ignored by Git.
+- `JFLAP.jff`: A JFLAP file containg the DFA.
+Open this file in JFLAP -> (prerequisies Java Developmet Kit)

 ## Getting Started